 Assuming they are already parties to the standard U.S. EC, best practices would be the same as for #1.

-The extent of this foreign law defense is a point of contention among U.S. courts, as some courts have defined “foreign law” to include even foreign collective bargaining agreements.
+The extent of this foreign law defence is a point of contention among U.S. courts, as some courts have defined “foreign law” to include even foreign collective bargaining agreements.

 U.S. multinationals with foreign offices have two fundamental choices when it comes to Employment Contracts: (1) hire the worker under two separate contracts, one the standard U.S. EC and one the Foreign LEC issued by your foreign PEO, or (2) require the worker to sign under one contract only, the Foreign LEC issued by your foreign PEO.

-Best practices are determined by a variety of factors, including citizenship (U.S. or not), existing employment with your U.S. company (or not), and status of the worker as a true employee or as an independent contractor.
-Of course, costs, risk, knowledge of local laws, and administrative burden will also influence your decision.
+Best practices are determined by a variety of factors, including citizenship (U.S. or not), existing employment with your U.S. company (or not), and the status of the worker as a true employee or as an independent contractor.
+Of course, costs, risks, knowledge of local laws, and the administrative burden will also influence your decision.

 Perhaps most importantly, remember that under U.S. federal law it is well-established and well-accepted that an employee can be simultaneously signed to two separate Employment Contracts, one from your company (the U.S. EC) and one from the foreign PEO (the Foreign LEC).
 As long as the Foreign LEC governs over the U.S. contract to the extent the U.S. contract runs afoul of the laws and regulations of the host country, you are good to go.

-Disclaimer: This Article provides general information related to the law and subjects covered.
+Disclaimer: This article provides general information related to the law and subjects covered.
 It does not provide legal advice.
-No attorney-client or confidential relationship exists or will be formed between reader, publisher or author or any of their representatives.
+No attorney-client or confidential relationship exists or will be formed between the reader, publisher or author or any of their representatives.

-About the author: Steve Eggleston is a law school Valedictorian, award-winning law professor, former business/employment/entertainment/trial attorney, frequent lecturer and speaker, and author of best-selling employment law book, " Labor and Employment in California: A Guide to Employment Laws, Regulations, and Practices, Second Edition (LEC)," published by Lexis- Nexis for 22+ years.
-LEC provides easy-to-understand overviews and explanations of complex labor and employment law issues facing today's employers.
+About the author: Steve Eggleston is a law school Valedictorian, award-winning law professor, former business/employment/entertainment/trial attorney, frequent lecturer and speaker, and author of best-selling employment law book, ” Labor and Employment in California: A Guide to Employment Laws, Regulations, and Practices, Second Edition (LEC),” published by Lexis- Nexis for 22+ years.
+LEC provides easy-to-understand overviews and explanations of complex labour and employment law issues facing today’s employers.
 Steve has advised hundreds of employers over the years, written numerous articles on the subject, and drafted countless employment contracts.
-Steve is currently CEO of Eggman Global, an international consulting company that advises companies from start-up to Fortune 100.
-EggmanGlobal.com, Steve@EggmanGlobal.com, 702-772-3286.
+Steve is currently CEO of Eggman Global, an international consulting company that advises companies from start-ups to Fortune 100.
+EggmanGlobal.com, Steve@EggmanGlobal.com(link sends e-mail), 702-772-3286.